Josh Naylor Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

+- The Rangers pitching staff is 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers' 4.02 team ERA ranks 12th across all MLB pitching staffs.
+- The Rangers' 4.02 team ERA ranks 11th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.